BCDevOps/keycloak-admin/keycloak_realm_builder/scripts/custom_usage/readme.md

 ### 4. Setup K6 Test realm:
 Reuse provisioning playbook to setup realms for K6 test cases.
 See details [here](doc/k6-setup-automation.md).
+Don't forget to remove the temporary testing realms after K6 is finished.

 ### 5. Manually adding new Identity Provider for existing realm:
 Reuse provisioning playbook to create new IDP integration for existing realms.
 See details [here](doc/new-idp.md).